phytoclass/phytoclass-shiny-gui/README.md

 GUI built using R.shiny for CHEMTAX and phytoclass users.

 TODO:
-* sample names added to S matrix
 * TEMPO_F is missing chlor_a on end
 * TEMPO_F want to try with Diatoms-a
 * code for matrix checking from anneal.qmd into phytoclass
-* test with older F matrix from Karen
 * taxa preset OR upload F matrix
 * add options to clustering
   * distanceType (manhattan etc)